Anglo – Nile International Legal Services Ltd

 A focused, paginated bundle is more persuasive than a large, disorganised file.
 Map each exhibit to a specific date and allegation of desertion.

-Procedure & realistic timeline
+Procedure and realistic timeline

 1. Dispute Settlement Office (conciliation): the case opens with a formal attempt at reconciliation.
 If no agreement is reached, a report enables filing before the Family Court.